clux/kubecon2020/source/slides.md

 }
 ```

+notes:
+- Controller is a system that calls your reconciler with events as configured.
+- You define 2 fns.
+One where you write idempotent (not going to talk about how to write resilient controllers, all normal advice (kbuilder etc) applies).
+- Second one is an error handler.
+You might want to check every error dilligently within the reconciler, but you can also just use `?`.
-if you have those, then it's just hooking up events and contexts:
+- if you have those, then it's just hooking up events and contexts:

+---
+### kube-runtime: Controller (setup)

 ```rust
 async fn main() -> Result<(), kube::Error> {